Girlfriend Getaways The 30s Itinerary

 Nothing like $3 mimosas and Bellinis to start the day on a celebratory note.
 With Northern Italian, farm-to-table breakfasts, this inviting patio restaurant is likened to tavernas in Italy known for treating customers more like friends and family.

 What started as a food truck delivering sweet treats has blossomed with an additional brick-and-mortar locale in north Austin.
 Serving hot, fresh mini-donuts in a wide variety of new and exciting infused sugar flavors, Little Lucy’s creates bite-sized donuts made with natural ingredients.

 Share memories and delicious Italian tapas, savory plates and rustic pizzas in this industrial-chic restaurant.
-High ceilings, exposed brick and cascading Edison bulbs are a rich backdrop for chef Alonso Lopez’s locally sourced, sustainable ingredients and eclectic wine list.
-Select bottles of wine are half off on Wednesdays.
+High ceilings, exposed brick and cascading Edison bulbs are a rich backdrop for the locally sourced, sustainable ingredients and eclectic wine list.

 Lunch, happy hour, dinner — each is a sushi treat at Blue Sushi Sake Grill.
 There’s plenty to choose from: raw and not raw maki, nigiri and sashimi, all of which go down well with a specialty cocktail.
 A favorite is China Doll, with Skyy blood orange vodka, scratch jasmine tea syrup, pomegranate, lime and Fever-Tree club soda.